 Advance purchase airfares to Ecuador are relatively economical and there are a number of airlines flying to Ecuador.
 Both Quito and Guayaquil have modern, well-serviced international airports.

 There are several good internet booking services that people have recommended to us: Kayak, and ITA allow you to make complex bookings.
 You cannot always purchase the tickets directly from these, but they link to other booking sites.
 Momondo is very good for point to point bookings.
-You can also consider flying through Bogotá with Avianca or JetBlue and then connecting to an inexpensive flight from there to Ecuador.
+You can also consider flying through Bogota with Avianca or JetBlue and then connecting to an inexpensive flight from there to Ecuador.
+LATAM is another reliable airline that provides flights to and from Ecuador.
 Currently the best booking and ticket purchase service for flights to Ecuador is Expedia.
 If you would like to track fares to Ecuador to purchase a ticket when prices are low, you can sign up for notifications through FareCompare, TripAdvisor or Yapta.
 Yapta also provides an interesting and useful service: you\'ll receive notification if the fare decreases after you\'ve already booked your ticket and you are due a refund or coupon.

 We can help you with information about where to stay in Quito and Guayaquil when you first arrive.
 We also provide free transportation from the airport in Guayaquil to IH Montañita on the Sunday before the course starts leaving at about 2:30 PM.

 First time visitors do not need a visa to enter Ecuador, unless you hold a passport from one of these countries.
 You will be given leave to remain for up to 90 days.
 This is the normal route taken by most of our CELTA participants.
 In addition, you can extend your stay for another 90 days if you pay the respective fee.
 More information about the 90 day-extension can be found here.
 All the information is in Spanish so we are happy to clarify any questions you may have.